A model of interaction semantics: Interaction semantics

 \subsection{The meaning of a decision}

 The interpretation function of a GIF defines the resulting state and output value as the meaning of a decision and an input character.
-However, if we are only interested in what happens by a decision until the next decision is taken, we can view all states that are reached by the ensuing interaction ping pong as being equivalent and lump them together by constructing the respective equivalence classes.
+However, if we are only interested in what happens by a decision until the next decision is taken, we can view all states that are reached by the ensuing interaction ping pong as being equivalent and lump them together by constructing equivalence classes.

-I have thereby introduced the equivalence class concept as {\it the} semantic concept for abstraction by subsuming ''equal meaning''.
-Thinking about ''equal meaning'' we always have to specify ''equal with respect to what?''
-And this ''what'' becomes the base for an equivalence class partitioning.
-In the case of the meaning of decisions this leads to the notion of $\epsilon$-closure in the decision space and to construct a somehow ''reduced'' decision automaton in a procedure similar to $\epsilon$-elimination for determining a deterministic from a nondeterministic finite automaton.
+This leads us to the notion of $\epsilon$-closure in the decision space and to construct a somehow ''reduced'' decision automaton in a procedure similar to $\epsilon$-elimination for determining a deterministic from a nondeterministic finite automaton.

 I first define the $\epsilon$-decision closure of a state value $q$ as the set of all states that are accessible from $q$ without further decisions including $q$ itself: